RominaZe/RT1_Assignment2/README.md

 2. **Add Range Check for Target Selection:**
    - Implement a check to ensure that the selected target is within the reachable range of the robot.
 This prevents selecting targets that are beyond the robot's capabilities.

-3. **Improve User Interaction:**
-   - Modify the node to present an interface to the user immediately, eliminating the need to manually call the node for goal setting.
-This improvement enhances user experience and simplifies goal-setting procedures.

 Incorporating these enhancements into your node would result in a more efficient and user-friendly navigation system for the robot.